pachyderm/docs/content/latest/concepts/advanced-concepts/globalID.md

 ## Track Provenance Downstream

-Pachyderm provides the `wait commit <commitID>` command that enables you to **track your commits downstream as they are produced**.
+MLDM provides the `wait commit <commitID>` command that enables you to **track your commits downstream as they are produced**.

 Unlike the `list commit <commitID>`, each line is printed as soon as a new (sub) commit of your global commit finishes.